SinisaVukmirovic/Accessible-Search-App/README.md

 ###### We can user aria-hidden="true" atribute on elements we don't need to be visible to a screen readers

-###### For button elements that we don't want to take place of an actual button, and being pressed on enter before the actual button, we create them with DIV element, giving it a role="button" and a tabindex="0" since it will not have it by default, like an actual button element
+###### For button elements that we don't want to take place of an actual button, and being pressed on ENTER press before the actual submit/search buttons, we create them with DIV element, giving it a role="button" and a tabindex="0" since it will not have it by default, like an actual button element

 ######
 ######